erp12/performance-curves/docs_src/README.md

 What performance curve offers:
 - Overview of a method's performance across a range of decision boundaries
 - An intuitive visualization to address the early retrieval problem, where the correctness of only a small number of highest-ranked predictions is of interest
-- No required knowledge of the relative mis-classification costs
+- No required knowledge of the relative misclassification costs
 - Robustness against imbalanced data problem
 - Means to compare models to each other, as well as with random and perfect classifiers over a range of operating conditions on a single dataset